adityawardhanm/UniWork/README.md

 •	Java contains all Object Oriented Programming Experiments.

-•	Python contains my 12th Grade Project and other Experiments(in a Jupyter Notebook).
+•	Python contains University Projects in a Jupyter Notebook.

 P.S.
 The Projects inside are not subject to change due to Version updates in frameworks or languages.